Skip to main content

 Discover Manly Cove from a new angle and hire a kayak from the Manly Kayak Centre or Manly Sailing.
 If you are looking for the best locations, have a read of the secret spots that you can explore by kayak.
 Explore the area on your own or join a tour for a 90 minute adventure with the team at Manly Kayak Centre.

-In Manly you are spoilt for choice with places to stand up paddleboard with both Manly Cove and Shelly Beach, being popular with locals.
+In Manly you’re spoilt for choice for places to stand-up paddleboard, with both Manly Cove and Shelly Beach being popular with locals.
 Have a read of some of the best places to SUP on the Northern Beaches for local tips and tricks.

-Every third Saturday of the month another market is run at the Manly Village School in the heart of Manly.
-They host around a hundred stalls, offering a huge variety of goods, including fresh produce and food to second-hand and boutique clothing.
-It’s a great market to enjoy perusing knick-knacks, vintage items or local crafts, before or after heading to the beach.
+Every third Saturday of the month another market is run at Manly Village Public School in the heart of Manly.
+There are about 100 stalls offering a huge variety of goods including fresh produce, food, and second-hand and boutique clothing.
+It’s a great market if you enjoy perusing knick-knacks, vintage items or local crafts, before or after heading to the beach.

 Hire a bike

-Hire a bike from Manly Bikes and explore the Manly area on a scenic bike ride for either to North Head or cycle along the Manly Beach.
-You will cycle past some of the most iconic attractions in Manly, including Manly Beach, North Fort, North Head Sanctuary and Qstation as well as Collins Beach.
+Rent a bike from Manly Bikes and explore the area.
+Some scenic rides include North Head and along Manly beachfront.
+You will cycle past some of the most iconic attractions in Manly, including Shelly Beach, Cabbage Tree Bay Aquatic Reserve, North Fort, Q Station and Collins Beach.
 Check out our list of the best bike routes on the Northern Beaches.

 Go on a scenic walk

-Manly is lucky to be home to some of the most amazing walks in Sydney and the end of the iconic Bondi to Manly walk.
-If you are looking for a leisurely stroll, we recommend you do the Manly to Shelly Beach walk or simply walk alongside the beach.
-For a more heart pumping walk try the stunning Manly to Spit walk or explore the North Head Sanctuary.
+Manly is fortunate to be home to some of the most amazing walks in Sydney as well as the end of the iconic Bondi to Manly Walk.
+If you’re looking for a leisurely stroll we recommend doing the Manly to Shelly Beach walk.
+For a more heart-pumping walk try the stunning Manly Scenic Walkway (also known as Manly to Spit Walk) or explore North Head Sanctuary.

 Read our Manly Walking Guide for more information in regards to walking times, location and lengths.